apexskier/camlittle.com/content/pages/projects.md

 ## And even more

-You can see more dead projects on [my GitHub profile](https://github.com/apexskier?tab=repositories&type=source).
+You can see more projects on [my GitHub profile](https://github.com/apexskier?tab=repositories&type=source).

 {{< subMenu >}}